JoeOrtiz1995/Lightheadedandco/README.md

 - [PEP8 Validation](http://pep8online.com/) - Used to validate Python code.

-- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
+- [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.

+- [AWS](https://aws.amazon.com/) - Used to store static and media folders and files.

+- [Mailchimp](https://mailchimp.com/) - Used to create the sign up form.

+- [Stripe](https://stripe.com/gb) - Used to process payments
+ and to test the checkout process worked.

 [Back to top](#contents)